xtuml/training/doc-training/process/HOWTO-create-a-course.md

   - Create new modules in open

 ### Step 4 - Add Course Pages
-  - Create video and upload it to youTube
+  - Create a video for the page/topic.
+Pass the video to Dean to upload it to youTube xtUML organization
   - Create page using page template
     - Explain the topic in the text
     - Link to the youTube video